codepath/android_guides/Animations.md

 Also, if you need to navigate back to the previous screen, use `finishAfterTransition()` instead of `finish()`.
 Normally clicking the back button already calls this method for you.

+You can also control what parts of the activity transitions are excluded from this animation sequence.
+See [this section](Shared-Element-Activity-Transition#excluding-window-content-transitions) for more details.

 #### Browsing Transition Samples

 You can see several complete examples of activity transitions in the following resources: